 How best to fight allegations of a restraining order violation in Nevada turns on the specific facts of the case.
 Three common defense strategies include the following:

 - The restraining order was not properly served: Nevada law outlines very strict rules for how a restraining order has to be served.
-For example some restraining orders have to be served on the adverse party in person.
+For example, some restraining orders have to be served on the adverse party in person.
 If a defense attorney can show that law enforcement failed to serve properly the restraining order, then the defendant should not be criminally liable.

 - The defendant had no intent to violate the order: Violating the terms of a restraining order is not illegal if the person honestly did not mean to break the rules.
-If defense counsel can demonstrate that that the defendant's actions were the result of an accident, misunderstanding or a mental deficiency, the case should be dismissed.
+If defense counsel can demonstrate that the defendant's actions were the result of an accident, misunderstanding or a mental deficiency, the case should be dismissed.

 - There is insufficient evidence to prove guilt: If a criminal case goes to trial, the prosecution bears the burden to prove the defendant guilty beyond a reasonable doubt in order to obtain a conviction.
 As long as the defense lawyer can raise this reasonable doubt by arguing that the state's evidence is too inadequate or unreliable, criminal charges should not stand.

-What are the penalties for violating a protection order in Las Vegas, Nevada?
+What the penalties are for violating a protection order in Las Vegas, Nevada

 The punishment for defying a restraining order in Nevada depends on the underlying purpose of the restraining order:

-Domestic violence and harassment in the workplace
+Domestic violence (under NRS 33.100) and harassment in the workplace

 - up to 6 months in Clark County Detention Center (or other county jail), and/or